The short answer

 - Dry thoroughly with a separate dry cloth or cotton pad

-Pay special attention to the nose rope (the deep horizontal fold above the nose) — moisture trapped here causes the most infections.
-New rescue Frenchies often arrive with low-grade chronic fold infection — expect 2–4 weeks of intensive care to clear before transitioning to maintenance.
+Pay special attention to the nose rope (the deep horizontal fold above the nose).
+Moisture trapped here causes the most infections.
+New rescue Frenchies often arrive with low-grade chronic fold infection.
+Expect 2 to 4 weeks of intensive care to clear before moving to maintenance.

 What products should I use to clean Frenchie wrinkles?

-Product choice depends on whether you're doing routine maintenance or treating active skin issues:
+Product choice depends on whether you are doing routine maintenance or treating active skin issues.

 | Use Case | Product | Calgary Cost |